-- Probity - Appointments Made on Merit - An Appointments Process in Line with Best Practice - A Fair Appointments Process Applied with Consistency - Appointments Made in an Open, Accountable and Transparent Manner
+- Probity - Appointments Made on Merit

+- An Appointments Process in Line with Best Practice - A Fair Appointments Process Applied with Consistency - Appointments Made in an Open, Accountable and Transparent Manner

+Selection processes at both Department and Public Appointment Service level are subject to audit by the CPSA.
 Candidates are advised to familiarise themselves with the contents of the Code of Practice including, inter alia, the provisions in relation to the responsibilities placed on candidates who participate in the recruitment and selection process.

-- 32. Complaints and Requests for Review: Complaints/requests for review will be considered by the Public Appointments Service in accordance with the procedures set out in the Code of Practice. - 33.
-The Code of Practice may be accessed by visiting www.cpsa-online.ie or by contacting directly the Commission for Public Service Appointments, Chapter House, 26-30 Upper Abbey Street, Dublin 1.
+- 32. Complaints and Requests for Review: Complaints/requests for review will be considered by Departments and the Public Appointments Service in accordance with the procedures set out in the Code of Practice. - 33.
+The Code of Practice may be accessed by visiting www.cpsa-online.ie or by contacting directly the Commission for Public Service Appointments, Chapter House, 26-30 Abbey Street Upper, Dublin 1.